 Dendrology has been taught since the foundation of the Faculty of Agriculture and Forestry in Zagreb in 1919.
 The Lecturers for this course were: Antun Levaković (1919-1920), Andrija Petračić (1920-1940), Milan Anić (1940-1949), Boris Zlatarić (1949-1954), Mirko Vidaković (1954-1988) and Želimir Borzan (1988-2005).
 Josip Karavla was a lecturer from 1969 and from 1976 to 1993 a senior lecturer.
 Marilena Idžojtić has been teaching Dendrology and related subjects since 2005.
 In the period from 2012 till 2018 also Marko Zebac participated in teaching og the related subjects and in 2019 the team of teachers was joined also by Igor Poljak.

 Botany has also been a part of forestry studies since the foundation of the Faculty of Agriculture and Forestry in Zagreb in 1919.
 Ivo Pevalek and Vale Vouk had been teaching Botany from 1919 to 1922.
-From 1922/23 to 1958/59 Ivo Pevalek was teaching Botany to the students of agronomy and forestry and from 1958/59 only to the students of the Department of Economics and Forestry at the Faculty of Forestry.
+From 1922/23 to 1958/59 Ivo Pevalek was teaching Botany to the students of agronomy and forestry and from 1958/59 only to the students of the Department of Economics and Forestry at the Faculty of Forestry and Wood Technology.
 The academician Pevalek, as the first teacher of Botany, was teaching the subject until 1965.
 From 1965 Botany was taught by Ivo Trinajstić, from 1999 by the teacher Jozo Franjić, and from 2007 also by Željko Škvorc.
 As associate teachers of Botany and related courses have been active also Daniel Krstonošić (since 2006), Krunoslav Sever (since 2007) and Martina Temunović (since 2008).
 Since 2017, Daniel Krstonošić has been working as a teacher of related subjects, with Krunoslav Sever (since 2018) and Martina Temunović (since 2019) joining the teaching team.